Hivemapper/HM-colony-deepDSO/docker/README.md

 `docker --version`

+If not, then install.
+For Centos 7/8 this means:
+    `yum install -y docker`
+    `sudo systemctl start docker`

 2. Check that you have an NVIDIA driver installed on your host machine:

 `nvidia-smi`

+If not, then read [these instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-nvidia-driver.html#preinstalled-nvidia-driver) for a G3 machine.

 3. Setup the nvidia-toolkit on your host machine<sup>[3](#f3)</sup>: